NeuroTechX/EEG-ExPy/doc/getting_started/installation.rst

             .. code-block:: bash

-               # for audio to be supported, osx-64 runtime is currently required, drop the '--platform osx-64' parameter if audio is not needed, to use native runtime.
+               # for audio to be supported, osx-64 runtime is currently required,
+               # drop the '--platform osx-64' parameter if audio is not needed, to use the native runtime.
-               conda env create --platform osx-64 -f environments/environment-full.yml -n "eeg-expy-audio"
+               conda env create --platform osx-64 -f environments/environment-full.yml

                # activate the environment
-               conda activate "eeg-expy-audio"
+               conda activate "eeg-expy-full"

                # clone the repo
                git clone https://github.com/NeuroTechX/eeg-expy